engrogerio/pylaws/README.md

 ## Built With

-* [Django] (https://www.djangoproject.com/) - Best Web Framework ever...
+* [Django] (https://www.djangoproject.com/) - Best Web Framework ever.
-* [Apache Tika](https://tika.apache.org/) - PDF to Text tool.
+* [Apache Tika] (https://tika.apache.org/) - PDF to Text tool.

 ## Contributing

-Please read [CONTRIBUTING.md](contibuting.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](contributing.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning